Survival Instincts

 He was shaking his head.
 "It's not like that,"

 he said.
-He looked at her, lovingly.
+He cocked his head, considering.
 She had forgotten,

 "You were the best wife